What is the PiCAT Test?

-There are 16 questions in this section, and again the answer is multiple choice.
+There are 16 questions to test the mathematics knowledge in this section, and again the answer is multiple choice.
 No calculators are allowed, but you can use scrap paper to help you work out the answers.

 This is an assessment of how well you can read, understand and manipulate numbers that are presented in unfamiliar formats.

-Scientific knowledge is not a prerequisite for admission into the military, but some roles will require an understanding of general science principles.
+Scientific knowledge is not a prerequisite for admission into the military, but some roles will require an understanding of general scientific principles.

-Questions in this section will relate to subjects taught in high school such as biology, chemistry, and earth science.
+Questions in this section will relate to subjects taught in high schools such as biology, chemistry, and earth science.

 In the mechanical comprehension section, you are being assessed on your understanding of mechanical devices and the physics behind mechanical processes, such as gravity, friction, force, and acceleration.

-For some roles, the knowledge of the way electricity works and how it can be manipulated is an important prerequisite.
+For some roles, a basic understanding of the way electricity works and how it can be manipulated is an important prerequisite.

 In this section of the assessment, you will need to demonstrate an understanding of basic electrical principles like currents and circuits as well as how equipment like radios and TVs work.

-Spatial awareness and the manipulation of 3D shapes in space is a skill used in many military roles, and to test this the PiCAT and the ASVAB ask questions about graphs, technical drawings, and interpreting maps.
+Spatial awareness and the manipulation of 3D shapes in space is a basic knowledge used in many military roles, and to test this the PiCAT and the ASVAB ask questions about graphs, technical drawings, and interpreting maps.

 In this section, you can expect 16 questions and multiple choice answers.

-For roles where mechanical knowledge about automotives is important, the PiCAT asks 11 questions that are based on automotive repairs and basic automotive systems.
+For roles where mechanical knowledge about automotive is important, the PiCAT asks 11 questions that are based on automotive repairs and basic automotive systems.